 Despite the industry’s frequent involvement and dominant presence on multiple applications, the market does not fully understand specific devices’ differences.
 As a result, some cannot avoid but confuse one with the other, especially when they are identical in appearance.
 Electronic components manufacturers solve this by having their product design part of their unique selling point.
 Regardless, the function of a component never changes or is instead actively being developed according to the market’s demand.

 A transducer is an electronic component that converts energy from one form to another, and there are two types of it.
 The first is an Input Transducer, a sensor that takes physical energy and converts it into a readable form of an electrical signal.
-An example is a microphone where physical sound waves convert into signals transported through the amplifier’s wires.
-The input transducer has a sub kind called a ‘pressure transducer,’ also called a ‘pressure transmitter.’
-It converts the physical energy into an analog signal by exerting pressure on the strain gage to determine the production of electrical resistance.
-A strain gage is a vital electrical technique tool for measuring mechanical quantities.
+An example is a microphone, where physical sound waves convert into signals transported through the amplifier’s wires.
+The input transducer has a sub kind called a ‘pressure transducer,’also called a ‘pressure transmitter.’
+It converts the physical energy into an analog signal by exerting pressure on the strain gauge to determine the production of electrical resistance.
+A strain gauge is a vital electrical technique tool for measuring mechanical quantities.

-Transducers are electronic components that convert energy from one form to another, and there are two types of it.
+Transducers are electronic components that convert energy from one form to another, and there are two types of them.
 The first is an Input Transducer, a sensor that takes physical energy and converts it into a readable form of an electrical signal.
-An example of this is a microphone where physical sound waves convert into signals transported through the amplifier’s wires.
-The input transducer has a sub kind called a ‘pressure transducer,’ also called a ‘pressure transmitter.’
-It converts the physical energy into an analog signal by exerting pressure on the strain gage to determine the production of electrical resistance.
-A strain gage is a vital electrical technique tool for measuring mechanical quantities.
+An example of this is a microphone, where physical sound waves convert into signals transported through the amplifier’s wires.
+The input transducer has a sub kind called a ‘pressure transducer,’also called a ‘pressure transmitter.’
+It converts the physical energy into an analog signal by exerting pressure on the strain gauge to determine the production of electrical resistance.
+A strain gauge is a vital electrical technique tool for measuring mechanical quantities.

 As we have an input, there is its opposite and the second type of transducer, which is the output transducer.
 Also referred to as an ‘actuator’ and functions the other way around, starting with the electrical signal.
 Some great examples would be a lamp that produces light and a motor that only performs when electricity is provided.